team61/frc-2018-robot/README.md

-# Project Title

-One Paragraph of project description goes here
+# 2018 First Robotics Robot

+FIRST Robotics Competition is the ultimate Sport for the MindTM, where imagination and innovation come together!
+By combining the excitement of sport and beauty of art with the rigors of science and technology, teams of high school students (ages 14 - 18/grades 9 - 12) are challenged to design a team “brand,” hone teamwork skills, and build and program robots to perform tasks against a field of competitors.

+Teams work together to build, program and test robots with the guidance of adult mentors.
+Teams then compete with their robots as family and friends cheer from the stands at more than 160 events worldwide – all leading up to the 2018 FIRST Championship, April 18 - 21 in Houston, TX and April 25 - 28 in Detroit, MI.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-See deployment for notes on how to deploy the project on a live system.
+1. hi
+2. hi

 ### Prerequisites